Akeemkabiru/AkeemKabiru/README.md

 <h1 align="center">Hi 👋, I'm Kabby</h1>
 <h3 align="center">Frontend Engineer, Bioinformatics and AI Enthusiast</h3>
+<p>Software Engineer with expertise in JavaScript, React, Redux, React Native, Next.js, Typescript, Tailwind and other technologies.
+Proven track record of delivering high-quality, scalable, and maintainable code.
+Adaptable in fast-paced environments and dedicated to continuous learning.
+Effective collaborator with a focus on exceptional user experiences.</p>
 - 💬 Ask me about **Software Engineering, AI, Bioinformatics**

 - 📫 How to reach me **Kabbydev@outlook.com**